cw417/public-notes/cps393/cps393-notes.md

   ```

   - This script will prompt the user for their username, and then attempt to connect to the TMU Moon servers
-  - Could combine the 3rd and 4th lines by doing `read -p "Username: " $username`
+  - Could combine the 3rd and 4th lines by doing `read -p "Username: " username`
     - `-p` - prompt string to prompt for user input
     - `-sp` - secure prompt; do not display user input as they type